serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

     git@localname$ mkdir .ssh
 ```

-For each user who need an access to the server add user's public key into ~/.ssh/authorized_keys
+For each user who needs access to the server add user's public key into ~/.ssh/authorized_keys
 to generate new key-pair for the user use ssh-keygen see [github manual](https://help.github.com/articles/generating-ssh-keys) for details.

 ```bash